Nouvellie/amazon/readme.md

 ## Use ##

-A new dynamic ip is generated, it is accessed from ssh more easily.
-IP (IPv4 Public IP) --> 000.000.000.000
+A new dynamic ip is generated, it is accessed from ssh more easily. (can be static) IP (IPv4 Public IP) --> 000.000.000.000

 ## Create a security group ##